koreyhinton/dot-ns/doc/spec2.md

 line 2 will print 'test' from the my_var variable that run-piped has automatically set from export storage

-Note: `echo test | . ns run-piped my_script` will not work since it will use storage associated with a subshell process id and then won't find that value when you try to `echo ""`.
+Note: `echo test | . ns run-piped my_script` will not work since it will use storage associated with a subshell process id and then won't find that value when you try to `echo "$my_var"`.
 So, instead you can use <(process substitution) and pipe that as stdin: <

 ```sh
 cd ..